-- To search for equivalent courses specific to the Nursing Major, such as our CHEM 105/105L or our MATH 200 Statistics course.
+- To search for equivalent courses specific to the Nursing Major, such as our BIOL

 - To search for courses to meet any portion of the CSU American Institutions Requirement.

-To Search for approved courses to meet a specific CSU GE Area, such as Area A1 (Oral Communication) or A3 (Critical Thinking) Courses, for example:
+- How to search for approved courses to meet a specific CSU GE Area

 - Click on the link titled, "CSU GE Breadth Certification Courses".